-satisfying the boundary conditions $G_{R,L} (x=x_0, y, \x'; x_0) = 0 \;\forall \; y,\; \x'$ at the end of the half-infinite ribbon.
-For an intuitive interpretation of Eq.~(\ref{eq:G0}), consider a disturbance from a point source at $\x'$.
-It reaches $\x$ by two paths: the direct propagation from $x'$ to $x$, given by the GF of the infinite ribbon, and the propagation from $x$ to $x_0$ [given by $D_\jj(x-x_0)$ in Eq.~(\ref{eq:G0}b)], where the wave is reflected at the end of the ribbon, and then propagates from $x_0$ to $x'$ [given by $D_j(x_0-x')$ in Eq.~(\ref{eq:G0}c)].
-Note that the numerical effort to calculate $G^\infty$ and $G_{\mathrm{R,L}}$ is controlled by the transverse width of the ribbon $W_\Box$ and the number of tranverse modes $\ket{\chi_n}$ to be included, while the $x$ dependence is given analytically.
-This scaling behavior is key to calculate the GF $G_{\Box}$ for the rectangular ribbon of arbitrary length $L_{\Box}$ by solving the Dyson equation
+satisfying the boundary conditions $G_{R,L} (x,x') = 0$ for all $x$ or $x'$ located at the end of the half-infinite ribbon ($x,x'=x_0$).
+For an intuitive interpretation of equation (12) consider a disturbance from a point source at $x'$.
+It reaches $x$ by two paths: the direct propagation from $x'$ to $x$, given by the Green's function of the infinite ribbon, and the propagation from $x$ to $x_0$ [given by $D_\jj(x-x_0)$ in equation (\ref{eq:G0b})], where the wave is reflected at the end of the ribbon and then propagates from $x_0$ to $x'$ [given by $D_j(x_0-x')$ in equation (\ref{eq:G0c})].
+Note that the numerical effort to calculate $G^\infty$ and $G_{\mathrm{R,L}}$ is controlled by the transverse width of the ribbon $W_\Box$ and the number of transverse modes $\ket{\chi_n}$ to be included while the $x$-dependence is given analytically.
+This scaling behaviour is key to calculate $G_{\Box}$ for the rectangular ribbon of arbitrary length $L_{\Box}$ by solving the Dyson equation

-in reverse for $G_\Box$ instead of $G_{L,R}$.
+in reverse for $G_\Box$ instead of for $G_{L,R}$.
 Consequently, the numerical effort to calculate $G_\Box$ is independent of $L_\Box$.
-In the final step a rough-edged nanoribbon can now be assembled by successively joining rectangular ribbons $G_\Box^{(i)}$ of varying length $L_\Box$ and width $W_\Box$ (average width $\overline W = 60$nm) using the Dyson equation in forward direction,
+In the final step, a rough-edged nanoribbon can now be assembled by successively joining rectangular ribbons $G_\Box^{(i)}$ of varying length $L_\Box$ and width $W_\Box$ (average width $\overline W = 60$nm) using the Dyson equation in forward direction,